With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreCrisis Residential Center is one of mental health facilities in Madison County, Alabama, located at 3911 Triana Boulevard Sw, Suite A, 35805 zip code.
-Crisis Residential Center provides partial hospitalization/day treatment, residential treatment and outpatient treatment.
-Crisis Residential Center provides activity therapy, dialectical behavior therapy and psychotropic medication to adults and young adults.
-Crisis Residential Center also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Crisis Residential Center include court-ordered outpatient treatment, psychosocial rehabilitation services and case management.
+Learn MoreCrisis Residential Center is a mental health clinic in Madison County, AL, located at 3911 Triana Boulevard Sw, Suite A, 35805.
+Crisis Residential Center provides outpatient treatment, residential treatment and hospital inpatient treatment.
+Crisis Residential Center offers group therapy, psychotropic medication and behavior modification to adults and young adults.
+Crisis Residential Center also supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
+Additional services offered at Crisis Residential Center include court-ordered outpatient treatment, case management and psychosocial rehabilitation services.

-Learn MoreSequel Tsi Owens Cross Roads is a mental health clinic in Madison County, AL, located at 318 Hamer Road, 35763.
+Learn MoreSequel Tsi Owens Cross Roads is a mental health clinic in Madison County, AL, located at 318 Hamer Road, 35763 zip code.
 Sequel Tsi Owens Cross Roads provides residential treatment.
-Sequel Tsi Owens Cross Roads offers individual psychotherapy, dialectical behavior therapy and trauma therapy to children / adolescents.
-Additional services offered at Sequel Tsi Owens Cross Roads include education services, family psychoeducation and integrated primary care services.
+Sequel Tsi Owens Cross Roads offers psychotropic medication, group therapy and individual psychotherapy to children / adolescents.
+More services at Sequel Tsi Owens Cross Roads include integrated primary care services, education services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.